 - Cognitive retraining for memory and attention as well as organizing and planning.

 - Computer-aided speech or alternative nonvocal communication.

 How long will stroke and neurological rehabilitation take?

 This will vary by person and diagnosis.
-Activities are progressed to an independent routine to maintain gains achieved in the structured setting.
-Community exercise programs are offered in some locations and are structured to help people maintain and possible improve their functional abilities in a supportive, caring environment once outpatient physical and occupational therapy are completed.
+Eventually, you’ll incorporate activities from your skilled therapy sessions into your normal routine outside of the care setting.
+We offer community exercise programs in some locations.
+These programs are structured to help people maintain and possibly improve their functional abilities in a supportive, caring environment once outpatient physical and occupational therapy are completed.
 A caregiver must also attend this program.